smartmicro/smartmicro_ros2_radars/Readme.md

 `ros2 service call /smart_radar/firmware_download umrr_ros2_msgs/srv/FirmwareDownload "{sensor_id: 100, file_path: '/path/to/firmware/file'}"`

 Note: The download could be performed only for one sensor at a time!
+Important: The download requires that the transfer length of the interface is set to minimum 4k!

 ## Sensor Service Responses
 The sensor services respond with certain value codes.
 The following is a lookup table for the possible responses: